slott56/slott56.github.io/Pelican/content/blog/2008/09/2008_09_24-the_business_analyst_lied_or_python_to_the_rescue.rst

 Part 2.
 "Our customer can ask for a recommendation regarding an offering.
 Based on the description of the offering, we evaluate our four-part proprietary model.
-Two parts of the model happen to require some scoring information from our vendors.  :emphasis:`Information we already have`.
+Two parts of the model happen to require some scoring information from our vendors.  *Information we already have*.
 We reply with the recommendation."

 So, first they give us all the possible offerings.
-Then we get :strong:`all`  the vendor information.
+Then we get **all**  the vendor information.
 Then we build our proprietary four-part model using the vendor information.